inet-framework/inet-showcases/wireless/handover/doc/index.rst

 transmissions.
 In this example, they will be used to visualize that the host is associated with an AP.
-The APs send out beacon frames periodically, which is now configured to be 100 ms. These frames are received by the host, which constantly reinforce the physical link visualizer arrows.
+The APs send out beacon frames periodically, which is now configured to be 100 ms. These frames are received by the host, which constantly reinforces the physical link visualizer arrows.
 When the host is in range of AP1, the only communication is the host receiving AP1's beacon frames.
-This is indicated by the dotted arrow, which only goes from the AP to the host.
+This reception is indicated by the dotted arrow, which only goes from the AP to the host.

-The host remains associated to AP1 as long as it is within communication range, even though it gets into the communication range of AP2 after a while (when it enters the area where the two APs' communication range circles overlap.)
+The host remains associated with AP1 as long as it is within communication range, even though it gets into the communication range of AP2 after a while (when it enters the area where the two APs' communication range circles overlap.)
 As it leaves AP1's range, the host detects that it no